EMERGING TECHNOLOGY RISK

 - Growing investor passion and empowerment

-- Lower regulatory probabilities by educating regulators and harnessing investor and public support
+- Lower regulatory risks by educating regulators and harnessing investor and public support

 - Function with the industry ecosystem to establish self-regulatory strategies

-- Clarify the firm’s probability appetite when evaluating projects that are distinct from the realm of current regulations
+- Clarify the firm’s risk appetite when evaluating projects that are distinct from the realm of current regulations

 - Lowered gains due to investments in projects that operate in legal grey areas that subsequently become disallowed